sepehrvakili/abstract-be/README.md

 # Abstract App API :: O__O
 <hr>

 Welcome to the Abstract App API documentation.
+Abstract allows creators to inspire and to be inspired!

 The url params are called Path parameters